 European platform for outstanding doctoral training in the field of innovative polymers for next-generation electrochemical energy storage: highly innovative polymer electrolytes and polymer-active materials for advanced post-lithium batteries.

-The aim of the PROZELL cluster of competence is to research and improve the production process of battery cells and its influence on cell properties and product development costs, as well as to further develop them for new battery generations.
+The aim of the PROZELL competence cluster is to research and improve the production process of battery cells and its influence on the cell properties and product development costs, as well as to further develop them for new battery generations.

 The main objective of this project is the study and development of polymer-type active materials based on squaric acid amides and cyclopropenium cations.
 The role of the HIU is to realize suitable electrode architectures and cell designs for advanced electrochemical performance.